nebari-dev/nebari/qhub_ops/template/{{ cookiecutter.project_name }}/docs/installation.md

 Once the setup has been bootstrapped we recommend letting GitHub actions take over from this point on.
 This means setting the environment variables mentioned above as secrets.
-One additional benifit of this approach.
+One additional benefit of this approach.
 Is that After bootstrapping the terraform state no one needs to have access to the credentials (only github actions).
 If you would like to perform the installation locally we follow the same terraform deployment steps.